CCExtractor/sample-platform/README.md

 This repository contains the code for a platform that manages a test suite bot, sample upload and more.
 This platform allows for a unified place to report errors, submit samples, view existing samples and more.
 It was originally developed during GSoC 2015 and rewritten during GSoC 2016.
-During GSoC 2017 it's being further improved.
+During GSoC 2017 it was further improved.
+Now, during GSoC 2018, it is again being worked upon.

 To see the live version of the platform, simply go to [CCExtractor Submission Platform](https://sampleplatform.ccextractor.org/).